harshit-070/hackOverflow-frontend/README.md

 ## Various Templates according to User's Choice

 ![Templates](./src/Assets/TemplateVary.jpeg)
-> Various Templates are provides for the choice and the user can get refined Templated according to the Profession and Skills.
+> Various Templates provides the choice and the user can get refined Templates according to the Profession and Skills.

 ![Template](./src/Assets/Template1.jpeg)
-> Some Templates from our website with dynamiccaly updating the website
+> Some Templates from our website with dynamically updating the website

 ![Templates](./src/Assets/Template2.jpeg)
-> Some Templates from our website with dynamiccaly updating the website
+> Some Templates from our website with dynamically updating the website

 ![Templates](./src/Assets/Template3.jpeg)
-> Some Templates from our website with dynamiccaly updating the website
+> Some Templates from our website with dynamically updating the website

 ## To Review the Resume